dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

             Database.SetInitializer(databaseInitializer);

             MostBasicStoredProcedure = new MostBasicStoredProcedureForEF(this);
+            NormalStoredProcedure = new NormalStoredProcedureForEF(this);
         }

     }

-Then we can execute the stored procedure via the new property like so...
+... we can then execute the stored procedures via the new properties like so...

     var context = new IntegrationTestContext("MyDatabaseConnectionName");
     context.MostBasicStoredProcedure.Execute();